chcederquist/rapid-xml-to-js/README.md

-# quick-xml-parser
+# rapid-xml-to-json

-**quick-xml-parser** is a blazing-fast, lightweight XML parser designed for simple hierarchical XML data.
+**rapid-xml-to-json** is a blazing-fast, lightweight XML parser designed for simple hierarchical XML data.

 ## Features